bizzyK/DGMD-E-5/README.md

 # Our River: Picking Up the Story

 This project is a multimedia digital storytelling website created for the DGMD E-5 course.
-It documents the Connecticut River and serves as a public-facing starting point for a longer-term effort to complete a documentary project started by the student’s father.
+It documents the Connecticut River and serves as a public-facing starting point for a longer-term effort to complete a documentary project started by my father.

 ## Project Description